eventnetusa/eventnet/src/_vip/medicare-oep.md

-      Expand your lead generation, enrollment and screening initiatives with the these programs:
+      Expand your lead generation, enrollment and screening initiatives with these programs:
     single_image_block:
       single_image_path: